The full World Championship match results:

 Lofting: How to Loft a Simple Boat Plan

 av Karen Wales (the associate editor for WoodenBoat.)
+Illustrasjoner av Sam Manning.

 Getting started with Lofting

-Lofting—enlarging a boat’s lines to full size—is an important part of boatbuilding.
+Lofting - enlarging a boat’s lines to full size—is an important part of boatbuilding.
 Having this skill opens the door to a wider variety of boats to build and to having better control over the construction process.

 Some builders have a love-hate relationship with lofting, yet it pays us fourfold for our efforts.
 It allows us to make corrections (yes, even great designers can make a few mistakes), it helps us to better understand the designer’s plans, and it renders patterns from which we can build the boat.
 Additionally, it gives us some latitude in making changes, such as sweetening the sheerline or adding a bit more rake to the transom.

-I have chosen the Asa Thomson skiff for my subject.
-This article will cover the basic steps required to loft this simple flat-bottomed boat.
 The goal is to replicate, at full size, enough of the lines shown on the drawing so you can build the four station molds, the stem, and the transom.

-Some very fine builders have tackled the subject of lofting.
-Among them are Greg Rössel in his two-part article, “Lofting Demystified” (WoodenBoat Nos.
+“Lofting Demystified” (WoodenBoat Nos.
 110 and 111) and Sam Manning in his article, “Some Thoughts on Lofting” (WoodenBoat No. 11).
 Both are rich in information but feature round-bottomed boats, which are more complex than the flat-bottomed skiff we will discuss here.
 I will reference these—and other works—as this article is intended as a primer to those writings and as a starting point for the first-time loftsman.

 Lofting Tools and Supplies